-- Age: A recent change in the law means there is no longer a ‘default retirement age’, so you can’t let someone go because they are too old anymore.
+- Age: A recent change in the law means there is no longer a ‘default retirement age’, so you can’t let someone go because they are too old anymore – unless it can be objectively justified (for example, if their age means they can’t operate heavy machinery necessary for the job anymore).
 If you wish to let an older employee go, you have to go through the standard dismissal process.

 - Sex: This includes gender reassignment.

 - Marital status: Covering marriage and same-sex couples in civil partnerships or marriage.

 - Pregnancy and maternity: Perhaps the most legally problematic characteristic for many employers, you are forbidden from dismissing someone because they have gone on maternity leave – even multiple times.
 This covers paternity leave as well.

 - Race: Covering colour, nationality, national or ethnic origins.

 - Sexual orientation: Fairly self-explanatory; you cannot discriminate against someone because of who they are attracted to.

 - Religion or belief: This includes lack of any belief, and political beliefs.
 Interestingly, there is an exception to this covering allegiance to football teams!

 - Membership of a trade union: This covers non-membership as well.

 - Disability: This is defined as a physical or mental impairment which has a substantial and long-term effect on an employee’s ability to carry out day-to-day activities, so it can cover certain diseases and conditions as well.
 Disability law also imposes a positive requirement on employers to consider whether they can make any ‘reasonable adjustments’ to accommodate disabilities in the workplace, such as ramps for wheelchair users.